-Of course, we’re all breathing a sigh of relief as the pandemic starts to ease.
-But that won’t mean that the financial consequences are over for our industry.
+Of course, we’re all breathing a sigh of relief as the Covid-19 restrictions are slowly easing.
+But that doesn’t mean that the financial consequences are over for our industry.
 As things achieve a semblance of normality there will remain a number of new financial challenges.
-Travel business owners will need to overcome these in order to move ahead in a post pandemic world.
+Travel business owners will need to overcome these in order to move ahead in a post-pandemic world.

 1. Keeping on top of cash

 Cash has always been king, but post-pandemic it could become a despot.
 As borders and travel businesses open up the taps will turn on.
 Salaries, rent and a variety of operating costs will all come back on stream and need to be handled with care.

 Scenario planning is vital here as the way ahead is likely to be bumpy.
 And if you’re seeking to preserve some cash then an agile approach will be essential.
 Do you have a plan B?
 Can you stress test scenarios to see what they look like – and adapt things if need be?
 A 12-week plan will help you get a real sense of your short-term cash cycle so it can be managed effectively.